Dsuraj17/Technical-Task-AlgoDomain-Solutions/AlgoDomainTask/README.txt

 How to Run

 1.Import project into eclipse
-	•File -> Import -> Maven -> Existing Maven Projects -> Browse Project from
+	â€¢File -> Import -> Maven -> Existing Maven Projects -> Browse Project from
 	cloned location (task)

 2.create a table in your database - algodomain

 3.Change mysql username and password as per your installation
-	•open src/main/resources/application.properties
+	â€¢open src/main/resources/application.properties
-	•change spring.datasource.username and spring.datasource.password
+	â€¢change spring.datasource.username and spring.datasource.password
 	 as per your mysql installation

 4.Build and run the app using maven
-	•mvn package-
+	â€¢mvn package-
 	 java -jar target/spring-boot-rest-api-tutorial-0.0.1-SNAPSHOT.jar
-	•Alternatively, you can run the app without packaging it using - mvn spring-boot:run
+	â€¢Alternatively, you can run the app without packaging it using - mvn spring-boot:run
-	•The app will start running at http://localhost:9090.
+	â€¢The app will start running at http://localhost:9090.

+5.Open Document For Other details.

+Thank you.